Elderly couple, adult son found dead in Winfield home

 WINFIELD, Ill.
 (WLS) --Winfield police are investigating the deaths of Tom and Nancy Clinkenbeard and their son, Carl.
+They were found dead in their Winfield home Monday.

 Officers were called to the home in the 500 block of Jefferson Street Monday morning by their next door neighbor, who started to suspect something was wrong when she didn't see any activity in the home.

-Katie Earles said she had returned home at 5:30 a.m. from an early morning walk when she saw one of their dogs outside.
+Katie Earls said she had returned home at 5:30 a.m. from an early morning walk when she saw one of their dogs outside.

-Earles said their other dog had been barking all night.
+Earls said their other dog had been barking all night.

 "I started banging on the door, ringing the doorbell.
 All the lights were on in the house.
 I didn't see anything.
-I was banging," Earles said.
+I was banging," Earls said.

-Earles said her husband peeked in the Clinkenbeard's kitchen window and made a gruesome discovery.
+Earls said her husband peeked in the Clinkenbeard's kitchen window and made a gruesome discovery.

 "He saw Tom who lives in the house and his son Carl on the floor and he said they're dead.
 They're dead.
 Call 911," she said.